rschwarz/Diderot.jl/README.md

 with subproblems defined by nodes in an exact [cutset](https://en.wikipedia.org/wiki/Vertex_separator) of the diagram.

-To support new problem classes, the several methods have to be implemented that are dispatched on the user-defined types for the instance, describing the states and transition functions.
+To support new problem classes, several methods have to be implemented that are dispatched on the user-defined types for the instance, describing the states and transitions.

 The solver behavior (restrictions, relaxations, variable order, diagram width) can also be fully customized through user-defined layer processing.

 ## Motivation

 The package is mostly written as a learning experiment.
-Implementing an idea gives a deeper understanding of the challenges than just reading about it.

-The appeal of decision diagrams for discrete optimization is two-fold:
+The appeal (for me) of using decision diagrams to solve discrete optimization problems is two-fold:

 1. The simplicity of the algorithm makes implementation from scratch a reasonable endeavor.